ibm-cloud-docs/vpc/nlb-about.md

 {: beta}

 A Private Path NLB helps keep all the traffic checkpoints between the Provider and the Consumer within the IBM Cloud infrastructure.
 Data does not exit to the public backbone.

+Unlike other NLBs, the Private Path load balancer provides regional availability and is resilient to zone failure even if a single subnet is selected.
+You do not need to create multiple Private Path load balancers or specify more than a single subnet to ensure resiliency to zone failure.
+Your subnet selection only impacts the IP-addresses associated with the load balancer.

 You can only use Private Path NLBs with a Private Path service.
 For more information, see [About Private Path services](/docs/vpc?topic=vpc-private-path-service-intro).
 {: important}